On the reliability of published findings using the regression discontinuity design in political science: Reanalysis

 Replication data are required to conduct this reanalysis.
-We were able to obtain replication data for $36$ studies.
-Section~\suppref{sec:replication-data} in the supplement describes how we collected the replication data and lists the studies for which we failed to obtain such data.
-We follow the recommendations by \citet{Calonico2014Robust} in our reanalysis.
-In practice, we reanalyze the studies using the default settings in the R package \texttt{rdrobust} \citep{Calonico2015rdrobust}.
-The procedure implemented in this package has well-understood theoretical properties and addresses the concerns discussed in Section~\ref{sec:anatomy-problem}.
-We exclude all studies that originally used the \texttt{rdrobust} package to estimate the effects, as a re-analysis would bring few new insights for these studies.
+We were able to obtain such data for $36$ out of the $45$ studies in our sample.
+Section~\suppref{sec:replication-data} in the supplement describes how we collected the replication data and lists the studies for which we failed to obtain such data, including brief descriptions of why we failed to do so.
+The most common reason was the use of proprietary data, which the original authors were prohibited from sharing.

+Our primary reanalysis uses the default settings in the R package \texttt{rdrobust} \citep{Calonico2015rdrobust}.
+The procedure implemented in this package has well-understood theoretical properties and attempts to address the concerns discussed in Section~\ref{sec:anatomy-problem}.
+The reanalysis results we present in the main body of the paper exclude all studies that originally used the \texttt{rdrobust} package to estimate the effects, as a re-analysis would bring few new insights for these studies.
 This results in $39$ estimates across $25$ studies.
-We present the re-analysis for the full set of $36$ studies with replication data in Section~\suppref{sec:all-studies} in the supplement.
+Thus, the investigation presented in this section focuses on these $25$ studies.
+The re-analysis for the full set of $36$ studies with replication data is presented in Section~\suppref{sec:all-studies} in the supplement.

+One limitation of the approach by \citet{Calonico2015rdrobust} is that it is motivated by an asymptotic approximation.
+This means that confidence intervals and hypothesis tests may not be valid in finite samples.
+For example, \citet{wagernoisebased} reports Monte Carlo simulations suggesting that even when $n=1,000$, coverage for nominal 95\% confidence intervals can be less than 92\%.
+For this reason, we also conduct reanalyses using the \texttt{rdhonest} procedure by \citet{Armstrong2020Simple}, for which asymptotic approximations feature less heavily, as discussed in Section~\ref{sec:anatomy-problem}.
+However, \texttt{rdhonest} also has limitations.
+Unlike \texttt{rdrobust} which adapts to the degree of smoothness in the regression function, \texttt{rdhonest} requires that the researcher specifies, or estimates, a lower bound on smoothness.
+In our setting, we use the global quartic regression implemented in \texttt{rdhonest} to estimate a bound on smoothness, which requires stronger assumptions than if the smoothness bound was selected based on prior knowledge.